-Stock up on potatoes, and you can easily whip up French fries, mashed potatoes, baked potatoes, potato chips, and more.
-They’re tasty, inexpensive, easy to prepare, and can easily be grown in a garden.
-They’re also filling and acceptable to eat at any meal time.
+Stock up on potatoes, and you can easily whip up french fries, mashed potatoes, baked potatoes, potato chips and more.
+They’re tasty, inexpensive and easy to prepare.
+In addition, potatoes are an excellent source of vitamin C and also provide fiber, vitamin B6, iron and potassium.

 Pasta has long been a staple food item filled with fiber and carbohydrates, which give us energy.
 It’s also cheap and pairs well with just about any meat or vegetable.

 Pasta can easily sustain us, but it’s awfully boring without sauce.
 Stock up on a few jars the next time you’re at the supermarket.
 Aside from pasta, tomato sauce can be used for meatballs, soup, pizza and more.
 And the main ingredient, tomatoes, are a good source of the antioxidant lycopene, as well as vitamin C and potassium.